Adedeji88/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir /tmp/my_first_directory is used to delete the directory my_first_directory cd - is used to change the working directory to the previous one ls -la . .. /boot is used to list all files (even the ones wth names starting with a period character that are normally hidden) in the current directory and the parent of the working directory and /boot directory (in this order) in long format
+rmdir /tmp/my_first_directory is used to delete the directory my_first_directory cd - is used to change the working directory to the previous one ls -la . .. /boot is used to list all files (even the ones wth names starting with a period character that are normally hidden) in the current directory and the parent of the working directory and /boot directory (in this order) in long format file /tmp/iamafile prints the type of the file iamafile